bafnetwork/web3ttt/content/course/01-intro-blockchain-smart-contracts/index.md

 The idea of "mining" cryptocurrency lends itself to some imaginative mental imagery of steampunk hackers delving into the depths of cyberspace to extract mysterious cryptographic treasures.
 While it's a fun thought, the reality of mining is a lot more like balancing hundreds of millions of checkbooks at once than it is like chopping rocks with a digital pickaxe.

+Cryptocurrency miners help secure the blockchain.
+They establish trust with the network, and then the network accepts blocks that the miners say are legitimate.

 ### The problem of consensus

 Since anyone is allowed to connect and propose new blocks to a cryptocurrency network, there has to be some way to ensure that only legitimate blocks (i.e. those containing legitimate transactions) are added to the chain and that illegitimate blocks are rejected from the chain.
-However, the network is made up of a whole bunch of strangers whose only common link is that they want to use the same cryptocurrency, and thus, they have little to no reason to trust each other to make the _correct_ decision as opposed to the decision that most benefits themselves.
+However, the network is made up of a whole bunch of strangers whose only common link is that they want to use the same cryptocurrency, and thus, they have little to no reason to trust each other to make the _correct_ decision (as opposed to the decision that most benefits themselves).

 One way to create a trust bond between strangers is for them to offer some sort of collateral to each other.
 For example, Alice could offer $100 collateral to the network as proof that she will be honest, and if she _isn't_ honest, the network has permission to appropriate that money.